-- 4.1 The Service responsible for raising the invoice must ensure that the evidence of the service provided is fully validated and that the invoice is accurate and contains sufficient detail for both billing and recovery purposes. - 4.2 Services raising invoices must validate all customer details prior to invoices being raised, to reduce errors and avoid duplication.
+- 4.1 The Service responsible for raising the invoice must ensure that the evidence of the service provided is fully validated and that the invoice is accurate and contains sufficient detail for both billing and recovery purposes. - 4.2 The Corporate Debt Team will validate customer name and address details prior to invoices being raised, to reduce errors and avoid duplication.
 It is the responsibility of the originating Service to ensure that the correct billing details are collected.
+If incorrect details are entered for validation the request will be referred back to the originator and deleted from the system until correct details are supplied.